dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :example:

-     The following forms bind *stream* to an output stream over an empty string and create the string “I do”, using the function :gf:`stream-contents` to access all of the stream’s elements.
+     The following forms bind *stream* to an output stream over an empty string and create the string "I do", using the function :gf:`stream-contents` to access all of the stream’s elements.

      .. code-block:: dylan